 Whether you know what this particular gardening tool does or not, you know that those piles of leaves have a lot of potentials.
 You can transform them into something useful, and in the process, you also help with the disposition of these fallen leaves.
 As such, we will discuss essential things about this unique tool.
 We will also give you some tips on what to look out for to get the best leaf shredder.
 Lastly, we will talk about some of the final end products of the shredded leaves.

 Leaf Shredder: What is it?

 This very powerful tool can shred and mulch leaves.
 Well, that is a surprise, is it not?
 But sarcasm aside, what happens after is what is most interesting.
-This is one of the best gardening tools because it can make and shred up the by-products of leaves into a very useful fertilizer, so it is actually very vital to the process.
+This is one of the best gardening tools because it can make and shred up the by-products of leaves into a very useful fertilizer, so it is actually very vital to recycling.

 So, what happens?
 You chuck in the dried leaves into the shredder.
 It spins at high-speed levels, then it will grind and mulch those, and out comes the fine leaf granules.
 This same job can also be done by a leaf mulcher with a lawnmower; however, the result is not as fine as the shredder.
 The shredded leaves are the ones that you can easily make into useful items.